 Life Science and Everyday Thinking (LSET) is a lab-based introductory biology course designed to be taught in one 15-week semester, with 6 lab hours of instruction per week.
 There are options for excluding certain chapters to fit a 10-week quarter with either an ecosystem focus or with a more cellular focus.

-Physical Science and Everyday Thinking is inquiry based.
+Life Science and Everyday Thinking is Inquiry-Based

 The central principle of LSET is that students construct a meaningful understanding of central ideas in biology through inquiry-based experiences and social interaction.
 Every chapter opens with a formative assessment designed to elicit students’ prior knowledge.
 The activities, which follow, allow students to construct the targeted scientific concepts themselves using evidence from their own observations, experiments, and investigations.

-Life Science and Everyday Thinking includes a unique Learning about Learning component
+Life Science and Everyday Thinking Includes a Unique Learning about Learning Component

 In this section, students directly engage in metacognitive activities that allow them to explore how they as students learn science.